Lymia/CaveBiomeAPI-Compat/README.md

 # SimpleCaveBiomes

 A drop-in replacement for CaveBiomeAPI with better mod compatibility.

 Only Forge is currently supported.
+There are no significant mods that use the Fabric version to my knowledge.
+Please submit an issue if you know of a mod worth porting it to Fabric for.

 You can find the original project here: [CaveBiomeAPI](https://www.curseforge.com/minecraft/mc-mods/cavebiomeapi)